cybozu-go/cke/docs/ckecli.md

 `ckecli vault init`
 --------------------------

-Initialize vault configuration for CKE.
+Initialize vault configuration for CKE with [vault.md](vault.md).

 `ckecli vault config JSON`
 --------------------------

+Set vault configuration for CKE.
 `JSON` is a filename whose body is a JSON object described in [schema.md](schema.md#vault).

 If `JSON` is "-", `ckecli` reads from stdin.